mpilar/resume/doc-src/about.rst

 python.

-Currently I live in Puerto Rico and am a US and Spain dual citizen, allowing me to work in either country without any elegibility concerns.
+Currently I live in Puerto Rico and am a US and Spain dual citizen, allowing me to work in either country without any eligibility concerns.

 For better or worse I am also a typical PC gamer, playing all sorts of game, sucking at a lot of them too but most importantly enjoying myself.